bwagner77/docs-test/function/local-development.md

 ## Environment

-Visual Studio uses Azure Functions Core Tools to run Function projects on your local computer.
+Develop functions locally in Visual Studio with Azure Functions Core Tools.

 *Note: Some developers have reported issues when trying to run Functions in VS Code (as of 9/14/2022).*

-- Visual Studio or *VS Code
+- Visual Studio or VS Code
 - Azurite (storage emulator)
 - Azure Functions Core Tools
 - Thunder Client VS Code Extension (optional REST client)